MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/attendee-exclusion-rules.md

 Workplace Analytics [queries](query-basics.md) let you measure work-related calendar collaboration.
 These measurements are most accurate when they include data that reflects genuine collaboration.

 For example, the data should not include meetings that schedule personal time, or count an invitee as "present" at a meeting when they weren't actually there.
 Workplace Analytics lets you exclude these kinds of events so that they don't skew your data.

-For information about _meeting exclusions_, see [Meeting exclusions in Workplace Analytics](meeting-exclusions-intro.md).
+(For information about _meeting exclusions_, see [Meeting exclusions in Workplace Analytics](meeting-exclusions-intro.md).)

-This article describes the _attendee exclusion_.
-Use attendee exclusions to exclude from analysis data about meeting invitees; you base these exclusions on the responses that the invitees made to meeting invitations.
+This article describes a different exclusion type, the _attendee exclusion_.
+You use attendee exclusions to exclude from analysis data about meeting invitees; you base these exclusions on the responses that the invitees made to meeting invitations.

+## Responses to meeting invitations

-By default, meeting attendance means one thing: that a person responded to the meeting invitation with **Accept**.
-But attendees can respond in other ways:
+Creating attendee exclusions lets you effectively redefine _meeting attendance_ in Workplace Analytics analyses.
+By default, "attending a meeting" means that a person responded to the meeting invitation with **Accept**.

+But attendees can make other choices:

 * Decline the meeting.
-* Accept the meeting invitation as **Tentative**.
+* Accept the meeting invitation as [Tentative](#tentative).
-* Make no response to the meeting invitation.
+* Make [no response](#no-response) to the meeting invitation.

-## Exclude "Tentative" responses

-You can explicitly exclude (or include) invitees who tentatively accepted a meeting invitation.
-Creating attendee exclusions lets you effectively redefine "meeting attendance."
-If you add no attendee exclusions, meeting attendance means only that a person accepted the meeting invitation.

 By creating an attendee exclusion, you can change that definition to also include either or both of the invitee actions "tentative" and "no response."

+### Tentative

-For example, using an attendee exclusion for the **Tentative** response would mean that a meeting invitee who tentatively accepted is not counted as an attendee to that particular meeting.
+In some countries, it is a cultural practice not to "decline" a meeting; rather, a "Tentative" response means "I won’t be attending but I still want to keep this meeting on my calendar."
+As an analyst, you can exclude invitees who tentatively accepted a meeting invitation.
+Using this type of exclusion would mean that a meeting invitee who tentatively accepted is not counted as an attendee to that particular meeting.

-## Exclude cases of no response
+### No response

 Sometimes, meeting invitees do not respond to meeting invitations.
 There is more than one way to do this.
 The following actions are all interpreted as "did not respond":